 Why are homes in Israel so expensive?

 A shortage of housing, an excessive amount of regulations, inefficient transportation systems, and a belief that prices will never come down.
-Why the cost of real estate in Israel is so high.
+Why the cost of homes in Israel is so high.

-Anyone who takes a look at the housing market in Israel will quickly learn that apartments are expensive.
+Anyone who takes a look at Israel real estate will quickly learn that homes in Israel are expensive.
 Extremely expensive.

 The average price of a 4-room (3-bedroom) apartment in a high-rise building in Israel is approximately NIS 1.6 million ($460,000), and the closer one gets to the high-demand center of the country, the higher the price climbs.
 The average price of such an apartment in the Dan Region – an area that includes Tel Aviv and the adjacent cities of Ramat Gan, Givatayim, Bnei Brak and Rishon Letzion – is NIS 2.51 million ($730,000) and in Tel Aviv, the average price is NIS 3.35 million, or close to $1 million.
 In Jerusalem, the average price is NIS 2.27 million ($660,000).